cheqd/cheqd-node/docs/setup-and-configure/setup-help.md

 --gas-price
 ```

-should fall within this range:
+should fall within this recommended range:

-Low: 25ncheq(recommended)
+Low: 25ncheq
 Medium: 50ncheq
 High: 100ncheq

+### How do I change my public name and description

+Your public name, is also known as your **moniker**.

+You are able to change this, as well as the description of your node using the function:

+```
+cheqd-noded tx staking edit-validator --from validator1-eu --moniker "cheqd" --details "cheqd is building a private and secure decentralised digital identity network on the Cosmos ecosystem" --website "https://www.cheqd.io" --identity "F0669B9ACEE06ADC" --security-contact security@cheqd.io --gas auto --gas-adjustment 1.2 --gas-prices 25ncheq -chain-id cheqd-mainnet-1
+```

 ### Should I set my firewall port 26656 open to the world?

 Yes, this is how you should do it.
 Since it's a public permissionless network, there's no way of pre-determining what the set of IP addresses will be, as entities may leave and join the network.
 We suggest using a TCP/network load balancer and keeping your VM/node in a private subnet though for security reasons.
 The LB then becomes your network edge which if you're hosting on a cloud provider they manage/patch/run.

-### How do I change my public name and description

-Your public name, is also known as your moniker.

-You are able to change this, as well as the description of your node using the function:

-```
-cheqd-noded tx staking edit-validator --from validator1-eu --moniker "cheqd" --details "cheqd is building a private and secure decentralised digital identity network on the Cosmos ecosystem" --website "https://www.cheqd.io" --identity "F0669B9ACEE06ADC" --security-contact security@cheqd.io --gas auto --gas-adjustment 1.2 --gas-prices 25ncheq -chain-id cheqd-mainnet-1
-```